 When the victim of emotional abuse has found the strength to leave an abusive relationship, whether it’s because they chose self-protection or they decided they no longer have love in their heart for the other person, the last thing they might expect or want is an apology from the one who caused them so much pain.

 If you’ve been the victim in an emotionally abusive relationship, imagine you’ve moved on from that relationship and found peace within yourself.
-But then you get a message from the ex or family member who had been hurtful to you.
+But then you get a message from your ex or family member who had been hurtful to you.
 In their message, they apologized, expressed regret, and claimed to have changed.
 They may or may not be seeking reconciliation, but they want to make amends.

 How would that feel?
 Is that something you’d welcome?

-To the person who wrote to me about her apology to her ex, all she got was silence in return.
-No response.
 This left her feeling insecure, questioning whether the lack of response was a reflection on her as a person.
-She wanted some sort of closure, perhaps to either reconnect or move on.
+She was hoping for some sort of closure, perhaps to either reconnect or move on.

 To the woman who wrote to me: you may be seeking closure after hurting your partner, but it’s vital you respect his space and silence.
 That’s what he needs from you now.